When it comes to finding ways to make extra money Australia really is the lucky country.

 Those years cost me a lot of money (which I don’t regret spending!) and I ended up in debt to my eyeballs.

 After a tearful and embarrassing breakdown at the H&R Block office in Bondi Junction when I realised I could never pay a massive ATO bill, I had to find a way to make extra money fast.

 10 Ways to Earn Extra Cash in Australia

-Using the tips below, plus some hardcore frugal living, I managed to not only pay that tax bill but get out of debt completely and save enough to travel and buy a house from earning extra cash.
+Using the tips below, plus some hardcore frugal living, I managed to not only pay that tax bill but get out of debt completely, boost my retirement savings and save enough to travel and buy a house from earning extra cash.

 1. Take paid surveys with Pureprofile

 I’ve been with Pureprofile for years (I still use them now we’ve moved back to NZ) and never had a problem getting paid.
 They pay a token amount for when you screen out (don’t qualify) which is a nice touch.
 Read my full review of Pureprofile here

 2. Register for market research/focus groups

 Another lucrative way to boost your income in Australia is by signing up to take part in focus groups.
 These are often held in-person and I’ve attended sessions in the CBD and all over the place.